BONUS: Don't want to read? Watch our webinar here: https://blog.nicejob.co/webinars/how-to-turn-your-website-into-an-unstoppable-sales-machine

-Don’t send this to all your customers — send it only to the ones who loved your service the most.
+Don’t ask all your customers these questions—send them only to the ones who loved your service the most.
 They’ll give you a review so powerful that it deserves a spot on your website’s homepage.

 Most service companies don’t use enough social proof.
 From a conversion standpoint, you're better off overdoing it than underdoing it.

 If you don’t have the time to send manual invites and remind your customers, our reviews product will do this for you.
 We make it easy for you to get more reviews on autopilot.
 This saves you time and money.
 And it helps you gather persuasive content for your lead-generation website.

 Create a list of your most common objections.
 Whenever you hear a common objection, insert that in a spreadsheet.